 The U.K based company is developing the eFlyer (cost ~500000 USD!), two seat (four seat in the works) since 2014.
 The engine used in these aircraft is from Siemens.
 More information on the Bye Aerospace website.
 Their next version, the e-Flyer 2, is a three hour airplane but technically 1 to 1,3 hour.
 The motor is 150 hp with a rate of climb of 1200 fpm.
 Operational cost per hour seems low, I guess they 'forgot' the battery replacement and charger cost.

 At Air-Venture 21 Bye gave an update on the progress of their electric trainer.
 See more of that in the video from AVweb on YouTube: Bye Trainer Update.
 In that video we can see battery packs behind and in front of the cabin.
+The e-motor is supplied by Safran combined with a three blade propeller by DUC Helices and a top speed of 138 kts and 1000 ft/m climb rate.
+The cabin is 46 inch wide.
+The aircraft is expected to have a hour to 1,5 hour flight time with 20 minutes recharge.

 2021: Bye now explorers a twin e-aircraft for it potential customers.
 From the company: eFlyer 800: a project responsive to "growing demands for regional all-electric airplanes with significantly reduced operating costs, plus increased capacity and utility."
 Bye is using, or is planning to use Li-S (Lithium-Sulfur) batteries for energy storage.
 Read more on that in our article about energy storage.